(Also Called 'Impotence')

 Education about sex, sexual behaviors, and sexual responses may help a man overcome his anxieties about sexual dysfunction.

-Open dialogue with your partner about your needs and concerns may also help to overcome many barriers to a healthy sex life.
+Talking honestly with your partner about your needs and concerns may also help to overcome many barriers to a healthy sex life.

 The most common side effects of these medications are indigestion, nasal congestion, flushing, headaches, and a temporary visual disturbance.